 Check if a cell is blank

-The following formula returns TRUE if cell H11 cell is blank or FALSE if it contains a value.
+The following formula returns TRUE if cell H11 is blank or FALSE if it contains a value.

 =ISBLANK(H11)